-The Council of Winnie Madikizela-Mandela Local Municipality seat on the 27th of March 2024 to consider the annual budget tabled by the Mayor at least 90 days before the start of the financial year 2024/25 and the Medium Term Revenue and Expenditure Framework.
-The council must then consider the following resolutions which will become final when the budget is adopted.
+The Council of Winnie Madikizela-Mandela Local Municipality seat on the 27th of March 2024 to consider the annual budget tabled by the Mayor at least 90 days before the start of the financial year 2024/25 and the Medium-Term Revenue and Expenditure Framework.
+The council then considers the following resolutions which will become final when the budget is approved.

-The Mayor of Winnie Madikizela-Mandela Local Municipality, acting in terms of section 16(2)(1) of the Municipal Finance Management Act, (Act 56 of 2003) tabled the draft budget in a council meeting which adopts:
+The council of Winnie Madikizela-Mandela Local Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts:

 - a.
-The draft annual budget of the municipality for the financial year 2024/25 and the multiyear and single-year capital appropriations as set out in the following tables: - i) Budgeted Financial Performance (revenue and expenditure by functional classification); - ii) Budgeted Financial Performance (revenue and expenditure by municipal vote); - iii) Budgeted Financial Performance (revenue by source and expenditure by type); and - iv) Multi-year and single-year capital appropriations by municipal vote and functional classification and associated funding by source. - b.
-The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are adopted as set out in the following tables: - i.
+The annual budget of the municipality for the financial year 2024/25 and the multi-year and single-year capital appropriations as set out in the following tables: - i) Budgeted Financial Performance (revenue and expenditure by functional classification); - ii) Budgeted Financial Performance (revenue and expenditure by municipal vote); - iii) Budgeted Financial Performance (revenue by source and expenditure by type); and - iv) Multi-year and single-year capital appropriations by municipal vote and functional classification and associated funding by source. - b.
+The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - i.
 Budgeted Financial Position; - ii.
 Budgeted Cash Flows; - iii.
 Cash backed reserves and accumulated surplus reconciliation; - iv.
 Asset management; and - v.
 Basic service delivery measurement. - c.
-The Council of Winnie Madikizela-Mandela Local Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) adopts the following proposed tariffs with effect from 1 July 2023: - i) the tariffs for property rates - ii) the tariffs for electricity - iii) the tariffs for solid waste services - iv) Other municipal charges - d.
-The Council of Winnie Madikizela-Mandela Local Municipality, acting in terms of 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) adopts the proposed tariffs with effect from 1 July 2023 the tariffs for other services, as set out in the paragraphs on tariffs; - e.
-To give proper effect to the municipality's annual budget, the Council of Winnie Madikizela-Mandela Local Municipality adopts:

-- i) That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed.
+The Council of Winnie Madikizela-Mandela Local Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves the following proposed tariffs with effect from 1 July 2024: - i) the tariffs for property rates - ii) the tariffs for electricity - iii) the tariffs for solid waste services - iv) Other municipal charges - d.
+The Council of Winnie Madikizela-Mandela Local Municipality, acting in terms of 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves the proposed tariffs with effect from 1 July 2024 the tariffs for other services, as set out in the paragraphs on tariffs; - e.
+To give proper effect to the municipality's annual budget, the Council of Winnie Madikizela-Mandela Local Municipality approves: - i) That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed.

 - f.
-To enable the proper implementation of the municipality's budget, the council of Winnie Madikizela-Mandela Local Municipality adopts the following budget related policies;
+To enable the proper implementation of the municipality's budget, the council of Winnie Madikizela-Mandela Local Municipality approves the following budget related policies;

 - i) The IDP and Budget Policy

 - ii) Credit control and debt collection policy

 - iii) Property Rates Policy

 - iv) Supply Chain Management Policy

 - v) Tariff Policy

 - vi) Asset Management Policy

 - vii) Supply Chain Policy for Infrastructure Procurement and Delivery Management

 - viii) Cash Management and Investment Policy

 - ix) Contract Management policy

 - x) Debtors write-off policy

 - xi) Indigent policy

 - xii) Contract Management policy

 - xiii) Retention policy

 - xiv) Cost Containment Management policy

-- xv) Unauthorised, Irregular, Fruitless and Wasteful Expenditure policy

-- xvi) Petty Cash policy

-- xvii) Accounts payable policy